-• Efficiency Assessment
+Efficiency Assessment

 The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group LLC on behalf of the OEB to produce a single efficiency ranking.
 The electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
-In 2017, NPEI was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
+In 2018, NPEI was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
 Group 3 is considered "average efficiency" - in other words, NPEI's costs are within the average cost range for distributors in the Province of Ontario.
-In 2017, 44.6% (29 distributors) of the Ontario distributors were ranked as "average efficiency"; 33.9% (22 distributors) were ranked as "more efficient"; 21.5% (14 distributors) were ranked as "less efficient".
+In 2018, 39.4% (26 distributors) of the Ontario distributors were ranked as "average efficiency"; 40.9% (27 distributors) were ranked as "more efficient"; 19.7% (13 distributors) were ranked as "less efficient".
 Although NPEI's forward looking goal is to advance to the "more efficient" group, management's expectation is that efficiency performance will not decline.

-• Total Cost per Customer
+Total Cost per Customer

 - Total cost per customer is calculated as the sum of NPEI's capital and operating costs and dividing this cost figure by the total number of customers that NPEI serves.
-The cost performance result for 2017 is \$741 /customer which is a 0.8% decrease over 2016. - Similar to most distributors in the province, NPEI has experienced increases in its total costs required to deliver quality and reliable services to customers.
-Province wide programs such as Time of Use pricing, annual wage increases for our employees, succession planning due to an aging workforce, as well as investments in new information systems technology and the renewal and growth of the distribution system, have all contributed to increased operating and capital costs.
+The cost performance result for 2018 is \$755 /customer which is a 1.9% increase over 2017 (2017=\$741 /customer). - Similar to most distributors in the province, NPEI has experienced increases in its total costs required to deliver quality and reliable services to customers.
+Increased regulatory requirements, succession planning due to an aging workforce, as well as investments in new information systems technology and the renewal and growth of the distribution system, have all contributed to increased operating and capital costs.
 NPEI will continue to replace distribution assets proactively along a carefully managed timeframe in a manner that balances system risks and customer rate impacts as demonstrated in our 2015 rate application.
 NPEI will continue to implement productivity and improvement initiatives to help offset some of the costs associated with future system improvement and enhancements.
 Customer engagement initiatives will continue in order to ensure customers have an opportunity to share their viewpoint on NPEI's capital spending plans.

-• Total Cost per Km of Line
+Total Cost per Km of Line

 This measure uses the same total cost that is used in the Cost per Customer calculation above.
 The Total cost is divided by the kilometers of line that NPEI operates to serve its customers.
-NPEI's 2017 rate is \$20,285 per km of line, a 1.5% increase over 2016.
+NPEI's 2018 rate is \$20,745 per km of line, a 2.3% increase over 2017 (2017=\$20,285 per km).
 See above cost per customer section for cost drivers commentary.
 NPEI continues to seek innovative solutions to help ensure cost/km of line remains competitive and within acceptable limits to our customers.